mdavey/e621sync/readme.md

 You can override the global `minimum_score` and `blacklist_tags` in each rule

+If the tags contain `pool:` all other options are ignored and the entire pool is downloaded (the the index of the item prefixed to the filename)

 The file format is in TOML, if you want more information about the syntax see:

  * https://github.com/toml-lang/toml